temporalio/documentation/docs-src/php/how-to-spawn-a-child-workflow-execution-in-php.md

 Besides Activities, a Workflow can also start other Workflows.

 `Workflow::executeChildWorkflow` and `Workflow::newChildWorkflowStub` enables the scheduling of other Workflows from within a Workflow's implementation.
-The parent Workflow has the ability to monitor and impact the lifecycle of the child Workflow, similar to the way it does for an Activity that it invoked.
+The parent Workflow has the ability to monitor and impact the lifecycle of the Child Workflow, similar to the way it does for an Activity that it invoked.

 ```php
 // Use one stub per child workflow run